-(g) Nothing in subparagraphs (e) or (f) suspends the obligation to pay royalties or other production or profitbased payments to the state from operations on the leased area that are not affected by any suspension or force majeure, or suspends the obligation to pay rentals.
+(g) Nothing in subparagraphs (e) or (f) suspends the obligation to pay royalties or other production or profit-based payments to the lessors from operations on the leased area that are not affected by any suspension or force majeure, or suspends the obligation to pay rentals.

-5. RENTALS. (a) The lessee shall pay annual rental to the state in accordance with the following rental schedule:
+5. RENTALS. (a) The lessee shall pay annual rental in accordance with the following rental schedule:

-(1) For the first year, \$1.00 per acre or fraction of an acre;

-(2) For the second year, \$1.50 per acre or fraction of an acre;

-(3) For the third year, \$2.00 per acre or fraction of an acre;

-(4) For the fourth year, \$2.50 per acre or fraction of an acre;

-(5) For the fifth year and following years, \$3.00 per acre or fraction of an acre; provided that the state may increase the annual rental rate as provided by law upon extension of this lease beyond the primary term.
+- (1) For the first year, \$1.00 per acre or fraction of an acre; - (2) For the second year, \$1.50 per acre or fraction of an acre; - (3) For the third year, \$2.00 per acre or fraction of an acre; - (4) For the fourth year, \$2.50 per acre or fraction of an acre: - (5) For the fifth year and following years, \$3.00 per acre or fraction of an acre; provided that the State may increase the annual rental rate as provided by law with respect to oil and gas leases issued by the State upon extension of this lease beyond the primary term.
+Any rental increase by the State under this provision shall also be applicable with respect to ASRC.